 The depiction of the nuclear holocaust is managed with remarkable economy – the film opens on solarised Bomb footage and the cheekily droll narration: “World War IV lasted five days/Politicians had finally solved the problems of urban blight.”
 Regrettably, the Topeka scenes come somewhat unglued – there is a nice idea in parodying Norman Rockwell Americana, in having Middle America be the only culture to survive the holocaust but with its populace in white-out clown faces and Hayseed Yokel killer robots, the idea is a little too farcical to work.
 There is a surprising degree of fidelity to Harlan Ellison’s novella, something which Ellison, who has been so vocal about his abuse by other media people, has only cause to be proud of.

-Harlan Ellison is a legendary name in science-fiction, having won numerous of the community’s prizes for his books and short stories.
+Harlan Ellison (1934-2018) was a legendary name in science-fiction, having won numerous of the community’s prizes for his books and short stories.
 He is also equally known for his abrasive personality, hurling of abuse and firing off lawsuits against people.
 He has written numerous episodes of various televisions series.
 The most famous of these is The City on the Edge of Forever (1967), which is almost universally regarded as the finest episode of the original Star Trek.
 He has also written two classic episodes of the original The Outer Limits, Demon with a Glass Hand (1964) and Soldier (1964), which Ellison later successfully sued and claimed James Cameron had stolen as the basis of The Terminator (1984).
 He has also written episodes of other genre tv series such as The Man from U.N.C.L.E., Voyage to the Bottom of the Sea, The Flying Nun and Logan’s Run, as well as created the short-lived generation ship series The Starlost (1973-4), written, had several of his short stories adapted and acted as creative consultant on The Twilight Zone (1985-7), and acted as creative consultant on .
-Aside from the screenplay for the non-genre The Oscar (1966), A Boy and His Dog is the only film he has been associated with.
+Aside from the screenplay for the non-genre The Oscar (1966), A Boy and His Dog is the only film he was associated with.
 The most well-known film he was associated with that never ended up being made was the original planned version of I Robot (2004) circa 1980.
 Ellison also appears as himself in an episode of The Simpsons (1989– ).